Flow control (data): Software flow control

-Conversely, XON/XOFF is usually referred to as software flow control.
+Conversely, XON / XOFF is usually referred to as software flow control, and uses the characters 0x11 and 0x13 hexadecimal.

 Open-loop flow control

 The open-loop flow control mechanism is characterized by having no feedback between the receiver and the transmitter.
 This simple means of control is widely used.
 The allocation of resources must be a "prior reservation" or "hop-to-hop" type.

 Open-loop flow control has inherent problems with maximizing the utilization of network resources.
 Resource allocation is made at connection setup using a CAC (connection admission control) and this allocation is made using information that is already "old news" during the lifetime of the connection.
 Often there is an over-allocation of resources and reserved but unused capacities are wasted.
 Open-loop flow control is used by ATM in its CBR, VBR and UBR services (see traffic contract and congestion control).

 Open-loop flow control incorporates two controls; the controller and a regulator.
 The regulator is able to alter the input variable in response to the signal from the controller.
 An open-loop system has no feedback or feed forward mechanism, so the input and output signals are not directly related and there is increased traffic variability.
 There is also a lower arrival rate in such system and a higher loss rate.
 In an open control system, the controllers can operate the regulators at regular intervals, but there is no assurance that the output variable can be maintained at the desired level.
 While it may be cheaper to use this model, the open-loop model can be unstable.